-A. EMS providers using the optional RACE Scale must complete DOH approved education for RACE assessment.
-EMS agencies using RACE Scale must ensure that the agency's providers have completed this education.
+A. EMS providers using the optional mRACE Scale must complete DOH approved education for mRACE assessment.
+EMS agencies using mRACE Scale must ensure that the agency's providers have completed this education.

 A. Transport to a receiving facility that is a certified primary stroke center.